Suspend the given task. Currently only thread or process handles may be suspended.

 ZX_ERR_BAD_HANDLE handle is not a valid handle.

-ZX_ERR_WRONG_TYPE handle is not a thread handle.
+ZX_ERR_WRONG_TYPE handle is not a thread or process handle.

 ZX_ERR_INVALID_ARGS token was an invalid pointer.

-Currently only thread handles are supported.
+Currently only thread and process handles are supported.